dotnet-feats/feats/README.md

 Yet another application to manage feature toggles!

-This project requires the following:
+If you want to play around the code for this project, you will require the following:

 - .net 5
 - Docker